Credential Authentication Technology

 Bottled Liquids Scanners

-Bottled liquids scanner (BLS) screening systems are used across the nation by Transportation Security Officers to detect potential liquid or gel threats which may be contained in a passenger's property.
-The technology differentiates liquid explosives from common, benign liquids and is used primarily to screen medically necessary liquids in quantities larger than three ounces.
+Bottled liquids scanner screening systems are used across the nation by transportation security officers to detect potential liquid or gel threats which may be contained in a passenger's property.
+The technology differentiates liquid explosives from common, benign liquids and is used primarily to screen medically necessary liquids in quantities larger than 3.4 ounces.

-When used in conjunction with an airport's automated inline baggage handling system, we achieve dramatic improvements in both security and efficiency.
+When used in conjunction with an airport's automated inline baggage handling system, dramatic improvements in both security and efficiency are achieved.

 Explosives Trace Detection

-Explosives Trace Detection (ETD) is technology used at security checkpoints around the country to screen baggage and passengers for traces of explosives.
+Explosives trace detection is technology used at security checkpoints around the country to screen baggage and passengers for traces of explosives.
 Officers may swab a piece of carry-on or checked baggage or a passenger’s hands and then place the swab inside the ETD unit to analyze it for the presence of potential explosive residue.

 In 2010, TSA expanded its use of ETD technology in airports as part of our layered approach to aviation security and to keep passengers safe.

 Passengers may experience screening of their hands using an ETD swab at the security checkpoint, in the checkpoint queue, or boarding areas.
-To ensure the health of travelers, screening swabs are disposed of after each use.
 Since ETD technology is used on a random basis, passengers should not expect to see the same thing at every airport or each time they travel.

 Read TSA's press release: TSA Expands Use of Explosives Trace Detection Technology at Airports Nationwide